Skip to content

 Evaluate, justify, synthesise, propose — combine ideas, judge claims and methods (senior secondary style).

-1. Evaluate the claim: Wearing a seat belt is pointless if the car is going slowly.
+1. Evaluate the claim: wearing a seat belt is pointless if the car is going slowly.
 The strongest response uses:

 2. A sprinter pushes backward on the track.
 The track pushes the sprinter forward (third law).
 The sprinter accelerates because:

-10. Synthesise Newton’s first and second laws: an object speeding up in a straight line must have:
+8. Synthesise Newton’s first and second laws: an object speeding up in a straight line must have:

 ← Back to motion and forces quiz hub